Prophet Joseph (TV series)

 Prophet Joseph (یوسف پيامبر) is a historical drama Iranian television series produced, written, and directed by Farajollah Salahshoor.
-It first premiered on December 27, 2008, in Iran.
-It is based on the Islamic account of Joseph from Quran and Islamic traditions.
-The series, dubbed in several languages, is sometimes regarded as the world's most watched Iranian TV series.
+It first premiered on 27 December 2008, in Iran.
+It is based on the Islamic account of Joseph from the Quran.
+The series, dubbed in several languages and aired in over 90 countries, is regarded as the world's most watched Iranian TV series.

 Plot

 Introduction

 The main theme of the story is based on the account of prophet Joseph in the Quran.
 The story begins with the memories of Jacob, Joseph's father, and continues with Joseph, who was most loved by his father among his brothers, being thrown into a well in Galilee by his jealous ten brothers.
 Benjamin was Joseph's brother from the same mother (Rachel); he was still a child and was at home, unaware of the events.
 Reuben and Levi loved Joseph and did not want to participate in this act, but they were forced to do so under pressure from Judah and the others.

 The angel Gabriel appears to Joseph, aged 12, for the first time in the well.
 Joseph is frightened and speaks to him with a trembling voice.
 Gabriel greets him and informs him that he is the heir to prophethood, that he will become a prophet after his father.
 He tells him to prepare for hardship and that he will be sent to a distant land (Ancient Egypt) to guide the people of the world to the right path.
 Days later, a Hebrew caravan approaches the well to get water.
 The caravan members cannot see Joseph at the bottom of the dark well, exhausted and too weak from hunger to make a sound, until the angel Gabriel appears to Joseph and asks him to hold onto the water jug.
 Gabriel told Joseph that they had come to rescue him under God's guidance and that he should not mention himself or his family to them.

 A man named Malik ben Zaar, a descendant of Ishmael, was amazed by the beauty of Joseph's face and questioned him.
 Joseph does not speak as Gabriel commanded.
 Seeing that Joseph does not speak, he asks him if he knows Hebrew.
 Joseph finally only gives his name.
 Malik also asks him whose son he is and which clan he belongs to.
 Joseph remained silent, but said that someone had thrown him into the well and that he had no family, and he begged for help and wanted to go with them.